boazbk/tcs/lec_05_physical_implementation.md

 Our program $P$ will have $s$ lines, where for every $k\in [s]$, if the in-neighbors of $v_{n+k}$ are $v_i$ and $v_j$ then the $k$-th line in the program will be $var(n+k)$ ` := ` $var(i)$ ` NAND ` $var(j)$.
 If $v_k$ has fewer  than two in-neighbors then we replace the corresponding variable with the variable `zero` (which is never set to any value and hence retains its default value of $0$.
 >
-To complete the proof of the "if" direction we need to show that the program $P$ we constructed computes the function $F$ as the circuit $C$ we were given.
+To complete the proof of the "if" direction we need to show that the program $P$ we constructed computes the same function $F$ as the circuit $C$ we were given.
 Indeed, let $x\in \{0,1\}^n$ and $y=F(x)$.
 Since $C$ computes $F$, there is a map $Z:V \rightarrow \{0,1\}$ as per  [NANDcirccomputedef](){.ref}.
 We claim that if we run the program $P$ on input $x$, then for every $k\in [s]$ the value assigned by the $k$-th line corresponds to $Z(v_{n+k})$.